 Pros

-- The design of StatusBrew is easy for new users to navigate.
+- Intuitive design: StatusBrew’s user interface is easy for new users to navigate, making onboarding smooth.

 Verified User